dominant-strategies/Quai-Macro-Model/Research/Admin/Questions.md

 7. "Quai is a digitally scarce asset designed to function as a programmable store-of-value within Quai Network.
 Quai has an effectively fixed supply in the sense that inflation trends toward zero and there will be a terminal supply amount -- however, [this terminal supply amount will be determined by market dynamics, and is not predefined](https://qu.ai/docs/learn/tokenomics/token-dynamics/supply-growth/)." -> Is there any situation in which inflation can pick up again leading to this not being true?
 	1. I believe it should be true with it becoming harder and harder for hashes to be found, but does the reward size going up outpace it?
 8. The controller doesn't control anything related to the issuance constant right?
 I assume it is a constant but if it was a flexible variable then it might be in the purview of the controller.
+9. Is Current Block Reward Ratio Metric the same thing as Block Mining Rewards Ratio Metric